rossnichols/LibSerialize/README.md

 This will occur if any of the following exceed 16777215: any string length, any table key count, number of unique strings, number of unique tables.
-It will also occur by default if any unserializable types are encountered, though that behavior may be disabled (see "Serialization Options").
+It will also occur by default if any unserializable types are encountered, though that behavior may be disabled (see [Serialization Options]).

 `Deserialize()` and `DeserializeValue()` are equivalent, except the latter returns the deserialization result directly and will not catch any Lua